brikis98/docker-osx-dev/README.md

 Prerequisite: [HomeBrew](http://brew.sh/) must be installed.

-The `setup.sh` script can to setup your entire Docker development environment on OS X, including install Docker, Boot2Docker, and docker-osx-dev:
+The `setup.sh` script can setup your entire Docker development environment on OS X, including install Docker, Boot2Docker, and docker-osx-dev:

 ```sh